 Use a neutral palette

-In terms of design, if you’re looking for your laundry unit(s) to fade into the background, choose a neutral color tone or one that matches with your washer/dryer.
+In terms of design, if you’re looking for your laundry unit(s) to fade into the background, choose a neutral color tone or one that matches your washer/dryer.
 If your units are white, opt for a neutral wall color and floor tiles that will absorb the laundry into it.

 You can also incorporate some charm by installing a dark wood top over your washer and dryer.
 Then, carry those wood elements through via wall shelves, trim, and in the mirror over your sink.